Understanding gravitationally induced decoherence parameters in neutrino oscillations using a microscopic quantum mechanical model: Decoherence model

 where $J(\omega)$ is the spectral density that characterises the strength with which different frequencies in the environment contribute to the interaction with the matter system.
 From the model, it is given as

 where $\delta(.)$ denotes the Dirac delta function.
 Given that not all the oscillators in the environment are neither known in detail, nor of interest, one often approximates $J(\omega)$ by a smooth function in $\omega$, see e.g. \cite{Breuer:2007juk}.
 The usual requirements for this function are that it is linear in $\omega$ for small $\omega$ and that it tends to zero for large $\omega$.
 Note that such a spectral density is also chosen, for example, in the Caldeira-Leggett model for quantum Brownian motion, and the linear dependence is crucial in this case to obtain the friction term present in that model after renormalisation.
 Such spectral density with such a linear behavior are usually called Ohmic spectral densities.
 Many models used in the existing literature \cite{Breuer:2007juk,weiss2012quantum,Xu:2020lhc} use an Ohmic spectral density and differ only by the chosen cutoff function, see for instance also \cite{Grabert:1984DHO} for an application of the Drude regularisation.
 Note that a different than linear behaviour for small $\omega$ would for the model considered here lead to IR divergences for all $\omega^m$ with $m\leq 0$, $m\in\mathbb{Z}$ and partly also to a rather not physically reasonable scaling with the inverse temperature parameter $T$ in the decoherence term.
 The latter corresponds to a strong decoherence effect when the temperature is low that becomes infinite for $T=0$, that is when the Gibbs state corresponds to a vacuum state.
-For $m\geq 2$ with $m\in\mathbb{N}$ there exist no decoherence effects in the model considered in this work. ~\\ ~\\ A comparison to the field theoretic model derived in \cite{Fahn:2022zql}, which motivates this toy model here, shows that linearity in $\omega$ for small $\omega$ is reasonable, while a cutoff for larger $\omega$ corresponds to the UV-divergencies in field theory that also have to be renormalised.
+For $m\geq 2$ with $m\in\mathbb{N}$ there exist no decoherence effects in the model considered in this work. ~\\ ~\\ A comparison to the field-theoretic model derived in \cite{Fahn:2022zql}, which motivates this toy model here, shows that linearity in $\omega$ for small $\omega$ is reasonable, while a cutoff for larger $\omega$ corresponds to the UV-divergencies in quantum field theory that also have to be renormalised.
 In appendix \ref{secA1} we discuss this comparison in more detail. ~\\ ~\\ Since the choice of a particular spectral density is an assumption that goes into every model, we were interested in how the final result of the master equation depends on this choice.
 Therefore, we considered a few choices in this work that also include the most prominent ones used in the existing literature like the Lorentz-Drude and the exponential cutoff.
-These are shown below:
+These are shown below\footnote{There is a typo in the published version, as the definition of spectral density differs by a factor of two from the one used here.}:

 In these functions, $\eta^2$ is a free parameter which we will discuss further below and $\Omega$ is a cutoff frequency used as regulator or the otherwise divergent integrals.
 Evaluating the $\int d\omega$ integral in \eqref{eq:lambdadef} and \eqref{eq:gammadef} yields the integrands $I_\Lambda(\tau)$ and $I_\Gamma(\tau)$ defined as